implex-code-repo/implex-site/_posts/blog/2021-05-16-tips-for-outsourcing-mvp-development-part2.md

 layout: post
 title: "Tips for Outsourcing MVP Development.
 Part II - Runnnig"
 headingTitle: "How to Successfully Manage Team, Requirements, Estimation and Communication in Outsourcing"
-description: "Manage team, requirements, sprint planning and communication for successful MVP delivery — based on building an MVP in 3.5 mos. for the U.S. automotive startup"
+description: "Manage team, requirements, sprint planning and comms for successful MVP delivery — based on building an MVP in 3.5 mos. for the US automotive startup"
-ogDescription: "Manage team, requirements, sprint planning and communication for successful MVP delivery — based on building an MVP in 3.5 mos. for the U.S. automotive startup"
+ogDescription: "Manage team, requirements, sprint planning and comms for successful MVP delivery — based on building an MVP in 3.5 mos. for the US automotive startups"
 image: "/assets/img/articles/tips-2.jpg"
 altImage:
 ogImage: "/assets/img/articles/tips-2.jpg"